FedorLap2006/FedorLap2006/README.md

 - Linux - 4 years
 - PyTorch - 2 months

+## Support
+If you want to support me and my work, you can leave a tip or sub [here](https://boosty.to/lapfed/donate).

 ## Feel free to reach out!
 - Discord: `lapfed255`
 - Mastodon: [lapfed255](https://mastodon.social/@lapfed255)